Introducing Goals for Growth in conjunction with Park Mains High School

 The St Mirren Ticket Office is open on matchday from 11am until just after kick-off (3pm).
 The match is all ticket – tickets will be on sale UNTIL KICK-OFF (subject to availability).

-Away tickets were sold directly by Aberdeen and are now sold out.
+Away tickets are being sold directly by Aberdeen.
 There are NO tickets available for away supporters at The SMiSA Stadium.

 Turnstiles will open to supporters on matchday from 2pm.
 Supporters should arrive early to avoid delays.
 Supporters should be respectful of each other and remain within their allocated seats.
 Please do not stand in non-seated areas.